‘A Powerful & Disturbing Experience‘ – Ramsey Campbell

 A later vision of a woman standing on the beach at Zeebrugge, staring out to sea, drew me across the North Sea and into medieval Europe.
 I began FOREVER KONRAD: A Vampire’s Vampire in a cabin of a P&O Ferry on the night of my return.

 Born in Görlitz in 1656, Konrad allowed himself to be taken by an Ancient, an Ur-Species that r=predates our sense of vampires.
 He hoped to write the life story of the Ancient.
-When he came round that Ancient was gone – and so instead he, write the true stories of his kind, for his kind.
+When he came round that Ancient was gone – and so instead he writes the true stories of his kind, for his kind.

 This is the first human edition of one of those tales.
 It brings the vampire tradition back to East Yorkshire – to Hull and the village of Cherry Burton – and does so with a vengeance.